Top 5 Free Ways to Transfer Google Drive to Another Account

 Step 2.
 Create a new folder to store all files under the root directory of your Google Drive.
 Collect all the files and put them in a new folder.

 Step 3.
-Right-click the new folder, click “Download” button and wait for the process to complete.
+Right-click the new folder, click the "Download" button, and wait for the process to complete.

 Step 4.
 Open your another Google Drive account in which you want to keep those files.
-When the home page opens up, click on the “+” icon and upload files and folder to your other Google Drive account.
+When the home page opens up, click on the "+" icon and select File upload or Folder upload to select files and folders to sync to transfer Google Drive to another account outside organization or inside organization easily.

 Step 1.
 Log in to Google Takeout.
-Under “Create a new archive”, click on the box against the option “Drive” and click on “Next Step”.
+Under "Create a new archive", click "Deselect all" first, then click on the box next to the "Drive" option and click on "Next Step."

 Step 3.
-A progress bar will display the status of your download.
-Once the archive is finished, the download link will be sent via email and you can download it as a zip archive.
+A progress bar will display the status of your export.
+Once the export is finished, you will receive an email.

 Step 4.
-Once you download the archived file, you can upload it to the user account to which you wanted to transfer these files.
+If you export by download, you can download the archived file and upload it to the user account to which you want to transfer these files.

 Besides transferring data by synchronizing Google Drive to another account, cloud to cloud backup can help you better protect the data in your Google Drive account.
 This feature is available in both CBackup desktop application and web application, you can try to use CBackup client to backup one Google Drive account to another.